rubenwardy/minetest_modding_book/en/chapters/formspecs.md

 ## Node Meta Formspecs

-minetest.show_formspec is not the only way to show a formspec, you can also add formspecs to a [node's meta data](node_metadata.html).
-This is used on nodes such as chests to allow for faster opening times - you don't need to wait for the server to send the player the chest formspec.
+minetest.show_formspec is not the only way to show a formspec; you can also add formspecs to a [node's meta data](node_metadata.html).
+For example, this is used with chests to allow for faster opening times - you don't need to wait for the server to send the player the chest formspec.

 {% highlight lua %}
 minetest.register_node("mymod:rightclick", {